The Thomas Legion Organization

 General John Porter McCown: Graduated the United States Military Academy in 1840.

 General Daniel Smith Donelson: Native Tennessean, graduated West Point in 1825, and died of natural causes in April 1863.
-See: O.R., I, 23, II, 621, O.R., I, 23, II, 787, and O.R., I, 23, II, 644.
+See O.R., I, 23, II, 621, O.R., I, 23, II, 787, and O.R., I, 23, II, 644.

-General John Stuart Williams "Cerro Gordo": Lawyer, Mexican-American War, and politician.
-He received his nickname as a "hero" during the Mexican-American Battle of Cerro Gordo.
+General John Stuart "Cerro Gordo" Williams.
+Lawyer, Mexican-American War, and politician.
+He received his nom de guerre for heroic actions during the Battle of Cerro Gordo.

 General John C. Breckinridge: He was the fourteenth Vice President of the United States and a veteran of the Mexican-American War.
 In early 1865 General Breckinridge was appointed as Secretary of War in the Cabinet of the Confederate States of America.
 He held this post until the end of the war.
 John Breckinridge was also the cousin to Mary Todd Lincoln, the wife of President Lincoln.